New Jersey's Christie enjoys closed beach amid budget standoff

 New Jersey's state parks closed on Saturday, forcing many to alter their holiday weekend plans.
 More than 30,000 state workers were on furlough on Monday.

-In Maine, the state police, parks and offices responsible for collecting revenue all planned to work through the shutdown, the state's first since 1991.
+Maine's state police, parks and offices responsible for collecting revenue all planned to work through the shutdown there.
 But the majority of its 12,000 state employees will be furloughed.

-Members of Maine's State Employees Association rallied outside the State House on Monday to demand a budget deal from lawmakers and Republican Governor Paul LePage.

-"Governor LePage won't answer his door - we want to work!" organizers posted on Twitter, with photos and videos of dozens of the association's members holding placards and chanting.
+Christie, already the least popular governor in modern New Jersey history before the photos were published, defended his beach time in a phone call to a morning TV show on Monday.
+When the host said he could understand why people were upset he was on a beach closed to the public, Christie responded, "Well, I'm sorry, they're not the governor."

-Christie, a former Republican presidential candidate who is in the last year of his second and final term running the state, had been staying with his family at the governor's residence at Island Beach State Park.
+Christie, a former Republican presidential candidate who is in the last year of his second and final term running the state, was staying with his family at a governor's residence at Island Beach State Park.

-Lieutenant Governor Kim Guadagno, who hopes to succeed him, was among many who took to social media on Monday to criticize his quiet time on the dunes.

-"It's beyond words," Guadagno tweeted.
-"If I were gov, sure wouldn't be sitting on beach if taxpayers didn't have access to state beaches."
-Guadagno is also a Republican.

-Many agreed the move was tone-deaf, with one typical headline in local news media reading: "Christie is blistered over his day at the beach."

-Christie is fighting New Jersey lawmakers over a controversial bill that he says must be passed alongside the state's budget.
+He is fighting New Jersey lawmakers over a controversial bill that he says must be passed alongside the state's budget.

 The budget itself has been passed by committees in both houses, but Christie says he will strike out hundreds of millions of dollars in funding for schools and other key services if the Democrat-led Assembly does not vote on a separate bill to restructure the state's largest health insurer.